-That means, lures which have their most effective action at a slow retrieve are the most productive at catching trout over the winter months.
+That means lures that have their most effective action at a slow retrieve are the most productive at catching trout over the winter months.
 When winter fishing, be prepared to retrieve extra slowly.

 It is also worth noting.
 That many of the trout caught over summer are stock fish.
 In most areas, trout do not get stocked over the winter months.
 So the only trout which remain are wild fish or cunning holdovers.
-These trout do have different feeding preferences compared with recently release stockies.
+These trout do have different feeding preferences compared with recently released stockies.

-So when selecting your lures, choose patterns which work best on resident fish.
+So when selecting your lures, choose patterns that work best on resident fish.
 The stock trout will not be returning until the spring.

 How cold is too cold for trout fishing?

 In the summer, most fishermen know that when the water gets too warm.
 The trout become reluctant to feed, the opposite is true in winter.
 The optimum water temperature for trout feeding is around 60f.
 The more it deviates from that, the more difficult fishing becomes.

 The lower limits for trout fishing is around 44F (6c), much colder and the fishing become difficult.
-If possible, the trout will seek out warmer waters, either heading deeper into the lake or might even head towards springs which typically flow warmer than lake and free flowing rivers over winter.
+If possible, the trout will seek out warmer waters, either heading deeper into the lake or might even head towards springs that typically flow warmer than lake and free flowing rivers over winter.

 Basically, the colder the water gets.
 The less active the trout become, requiring a slower, more precise presentation to catch them.
 Winter is not the time of year to be quickly jerking a popper across the surface.
 Slowing twitching a worm across the bottom works much better.

 9 Best trout lures for cold water